 It has been made possible through the support of Belfast Buildings Trust, Hearth NI, staff at Botanic Gardens, 2 Royal Avenue, SARC, Glenwood Primary School, St Mary’s Primary School, Visual Spectrum, John D’Arcy, Chris Campbell-Palmer, Shesaid Design, the First 47 design.

-Artworks will be installed at Riddel's Warehouse (Dina Mimi), the Palm House (Kanich Khajohnsri), Carlisle Memorial Church (Leandros Ntolas) - Bank of Ireland (Zuza Golińska) - 2RA (Irmina Rusicka & Kasper Lecnim), and the Waterworks Park (Aisling O’Beirn).
+Artworks will be installed at six unique locations across the city: Riddel's Warehouse (Dina Mimi), the Palm House (Kanich Khajohnsri), Carlisle Memorial Church (Leandros Ntolas) - Bank of Ireland (Zuza Golińska) - 2RA (Irmina Rusicka & Kasper Lecnim), and the Waterworks Park (Aisling O’Beirn).

 All installations are free to visit.
 Performances will have limited capacity and will require pre-booking.